waltonjones/ab3_sensitivity/8-methods.md

 As secondary antibodies, we used goat anti-rabbit IgG Alexa Fluor 488 and goat anti-mouse IgG Alexa Fluor 594 (A-11005, Thermofisher, USA) at 1:100 v/v.

 ## Behavior
-For the behavioral assays, we aged flies 7--10 days on standard food and then habituated them on apple juice for 1 day.
+For the behavioral assays, we aged male flies 7--10 days on standard food and then habituated them on apple juice for 1 day.
 For each genotype or condition, we introduced individual flies (n ≥ 10) into origin vials connected to bait vials by a narrow length of straw just wide enough for a single fly to pass.
 Figure 5A shows a photo and a schematic of a completed olfactory trap assembly.
 After aging and habituation, we placed each loaded trap assembly in a dark 25 °C incubator for 40 hours.